 Central Library in St. Louis has been regarded as one the world’s greatest public library’s and architectural masterpiece.
-Recently the esteemed library completed a $70 million restoration and Mid America Metals was fortunate to have been chosen for our professional restoration services, including metal and bronze restoration in this 100-year-old building.
+Recently the esteemed library completed a $70 million restoration and Mid America Specialty Services was fortunate to have been chosen for our professional restoration services, including metal and bronze restoration in this 100-year-old building.

 The library restoration began June 2010 and was fully restored with updated technology and a 60 percent increase in space available to patrons.